The Prophetic Theology of James Luther Adams

 “Radical laicism” reorders our understandings of both “ministry” and “ordained clergy. ” It is anti-hierarchical.
 To minister is to be called to serve others.
 But this is our common, human vocation.
 Ordained clergy are professionally trained and learned in sacred traditions.
 The particular vocation of the clergy, then, is to affirm and nurture the ministries of the laity—the members of the religious community—including especially personal caring and social witness.
 Adams also affirms a third dimension of ministry, today called “community organizing.”
 Here, too, Jesus is the exemplar par excellence: he was, Adams notes, perhaps the most successful community organizer in history!

 In another rhetorical flourish, Adams turns Jesus’ pragmatic principle, “By their fruits you shall know them,” into a socio-ethical principle, “By their groups you shall know them.”
-The radical laicism he lifts up functions not only in the churchly sphere, but in the society at large.
+The radical laicism he lifts up functions not only in the ecclesiastical sphere, but also in the society at large.
 Everyone, he said, should be engaged in at least on cutting-edge one voluntary association.
 Then he added: serving on the public library board didn’t count—unless the librarian were being attacked as a communist!
 Updated to 2022, when librarians are under attack for making books on systemic racism and gender equity available, Adams’s proviso is no joke.

 Prophets do not work in lonely isolation, even when “crying in the wilderness.”
 Like the prophets of ancient Israel, they are members of historical communities of faith; in Adams’s words, they “deliberate and decide what is of ultimate concern to persons of free faith.”
 When this sacred work, carried into the secular realm, it becomes the work of voluntary associations, groups that bring together a diverse citizenry committed to working for shared public concerns.

-As between an ethics of conscience (principled choices) and an ethics of consequences (pragmatic choices), Adams leans heavily toward the latter: good choices are “responsible” choices, choices make in view of their consequences.
+As between an ethics of conscience (principled choices) and an ethics of consequences (pragmatic choices), Adams leans heavily toward the latter: good choices are “responsible” choices, choices made in view of their consequences.
 Adams did not discount conscience, especially in the context of respect for the right to dissent in a society or institution that seeks or demands unanimity.
 He affirmed the right of civil disobedience—responsibly exercised.
 Generally speaking, Adams held that we should make our ethical choices based on the value of their outcomes.
 As Jesus said, “By their fruits you shall know them.”
 In this sense Jesus was a pragmatist.

 Adams drew upon C. S. Peirce’s “pragmatic theory of meaning”—the meaning of an idea is revealed in its effect—to develop his theological social ethics.
 A theology, he wrote “that does not examine the social consequences of belief is in this respect meaningless from the point of view of the sociological pragmatic theory of meaning.”
 In particular;

 The symbol, “the kingdom of God,” . . . readily lends itself to pragmatic meaningfulness in both the psychological and the institutional spheres.
 It is a metaphor drawn from the area of politics, and . . . repeatedly finds application in the social-institutional sphere.
-In this respect it is like the concept of “the covenant,” a major integrating conception in the Bible and one of the most powerful in the Reformed tradition for shaping both ecclesiological and political theory.
+In this respect it is like the concept of “the covenant,” a major integrating conception in the Bible and one of the most powerful in the Reformed [Calvisnist] tradition for shaping both ecclesiological and political theory.

 Being in Covenant and the Covenant of Being